Phillies option Mick Abel to triple A, recall pitcher Max Lazar

 With José Alvarado serving an 80-game suspension after testing positive for exogenous testosterone, the Phillies need bullpen help.
 Ahead of the series opener against the Colorado Rockies on Monday, they optioned Abel to triple-A Lehigh Valley and recalled right-handed reliever Max Lazar.

-Lazar, 25, has posted a 3.12 ERA and 0.920 WHIP in 15 relief appearances this season in triple A. He has recorded 20 strikeouts, and has not allowed an earned run in his last four appearances for the IronPigs.
+Lazar, 25, has posted a 3.12 ERA and 0.920 WHIP in 15 relief appearances this season in triple A. He has recorded 20 strikeouts, and has not allowed an earned run in his last five appearances for the IronPigs.

 » READ MORE: ‘Phillies Extra’ Q&A: Mick Abel on overcoming failure, collecting baseball cards, and more